 This book is aimed at experienced Artix developers who need to customize the behavior of their Artix applications using advanced APIs.

-If you would like to know more about WSDL concepts, see the Introduction to WSDL in Getting Started with Artix.
+If you would like to know more about WSDL concepts, see the Introduction to WSDL in Learning about Artix.